-Tableau "Guest" user account information for the University of Illinois Tableau service only.
+Tableau "Guest" user account information for Tableau service only.

 As you evaluate a project you are working on, a requirement may be to publish the visualization for public consumption.
 This means that the visualization will be available to anyone on the internet.
 Utilizing the “Guest” account, you can embed your visualization residing on the Tableau server to a website you manage with "Guest" account permission to your Tableau project.
 The visualization will display on your web page without a request for authentication.

 The Guest account on Tableau servers is username account that is used only to allow anyone (public) to view a visualization.
 The Guest user cannot browse the Tableau Server interface and will not see server interface elements such as user name, account settings, comments, etc.

 When you embed a Tableau Server view into your website page with “Guest” user account permission, no login or authentication is required to view the visualization.

 Any visualization in the project with Guest user access will be accessible by anyone on the internet.
 Please exercise caution when evaluating the data on your visualization and confirming that no protected information is being shared.

 Due diligence and Scenarios that you need to exercise before implementation